hse-aml/natural-language-processing/Docker-tutorial.md

 Make sure that you're executing it in the context of the Docker container as described [here](#run-container-for-the-first-time).

 ### "Name is already in use by container" when trying to run the container
-This means that you the container with this name is already created.
+This means that the container with this name is already created.
 You can connect to this container or remove it by following [instructions](#other-operations-on-the-container).

 ### StarSpace/Jupyter notebook crashes in Docker
 This usually happens due to low default 2GB memory limit on Windows and OSX.
 Follow this [instructions](#change-ram-limits-of-the-container) to fix this.